 13 Benefits of Pumpkin for Dogs and Cats

 Not only is pumpkin good for you, but the benefits of pumpkin for dogs and cats make the season’s signature squash a yummy year-round treat.
-Keep reading to learn what pumpkin can do for your pet, including the benefits of eating pumpkin seeds and canned pumpkin fiber.
+Keep reading to learn what pumpkin can do for your pet.

-1. Pumpkin seeds are a great source of protein, carbohydrates and fiber.
-Roast the seeds and then grind them up.
-Do not add salt.
+1. Did you know that grinding pumpkin seeds into your pet’s food is a great way to make sure they’re getting enough protein, carbohydrates and fiber?
+Roast the seeds and then grind them up, but do not add salt.

-3. Pumpkin flesh contains soluble fiber, which helps slows digestion, and can help manage diarrhea by absorbing water.
+3. The soluble fiber in pumpkin flesh slows digestion and can help manage diarrhea by absorbing water.

-4. Alternatively, pumpkin also helps with constipation due to its high fiber and water content.
+4. Pumpkin also helps with constipation due to its high fiber and water content.

 5. Pumpkin is great for “bulking up” your animal’s food.
 The extra fiber will also help a dog or cat feel full, even if they’re eating fewer calories overall.
 For this reason, pumpkin can aid in a pet’s weight loss program as well.
 Try substituting a tablespoon of canned pumpkin for a ¼ cup of food.